Good negotiations can easily be spoiled when the outcome is in poor taste.

 After actor Kevin Spacey faced multiple accusations of sexual misconduct in late 2017, director Ridley Scott and Imperative Entertainment, the company that produced and financed the film All the Money in the World, decided to edit Spacey out of the film and hire Christopher Plummer to reshoot his scenes.
 The cast and crew were summoned back to reshoot scenes as well.

 On January 8, the news broke that actress Michelle Williams had been paid only about $80 per day, just above the union minimum, for 10 days of reshoots—and that her costar, Mark Wahlberg, had received about $1.5 million more than she had for his own reshoots.
+It sounds like an example of good negotiations on the part of Wahlberg, which is true, but was it fair?

 The pay difference was reported as a further example of gender pay inequities in Hollywood and beyond.
 The disparity seemed ironic, given that the reshoots had been instigated by the #MeToo movement set off by sexual harassment charges against producer Harvey Weinstein.
 But the story that soon emerged was a bit more complicated.

-A tale of two contracts
+When good negotiations go bad: A tale of two contracts

 Typically, actors have clauses in their contracts that require them to be available for reshoots.
 When asked to return for a reshoot, Williams quickly agreed, given the circumstances, according to the website The Wrap.
 After arranging for her daughter to spend Thanksgiving weekend without her, she flew to London on an overnight flight and spent 10 days refilming for relatively little money, despite the fact that she had agreed to appear in the film for less than her standard fee.
 Actor Timothy Hutton and other actors in the film reportedly also agreed to return for reshoots for minimum pay.